Medicine interviews for Keele University usually start in December and run until March. This is the confirmed date range for 2024 entry.

 For international students, shortlisting is based on BMAT rankings.
 The total score is calculated by adding the three section scores together and adjusting the Section 3 score, based on the alphabetic (A to E) score.
 This gives a score out of a total possible of 24.25.
 The cut-off depends on the competition for that year.

 For 2021 entry into the A100 course, there were 2,542 applications for 164 places.

 Keele sends interview invitations on a rolling basis from December onwards.
 It aims to send invitations out at least two weeks before the interview date.
 An early interview does not indicate a better application or an increased likelihood of receiving an offer.

 Keele University uses the MMI (Multiple Mini Interviews) format for its Medicine interviews.
 There are usually eleven MMI stations, with five minutes allotted to each station.

-As exceptions, for 2021 and 2022 entry, MMIs were adapted and held online.
+As exceptions, for 2021 -2023 entry, MMIs were adapted and held online.
 Instead of the eleven stations, there were two MMI stations, each lasting 15 minutes.
-There is no information yet on whether interviews will be online or in-person for 2023 entry.
+The interviews for 2024 entry will also be held online.

 International applicants should also be prepared to attend an interview.

 At Keele University, the following topics are covered in the Medicine interview questions: